Steer Madness: Development

+Original Version

-Steer Madness was developed in Vancouver, BC, Canada, by the independent game developer Veggie Games Inc. The majority of the game was made by just one person, founder Johnathan Skinner.
-This includes all of the programming (which was done from scratch), story, design and a significant portion of the artwork.
-He worked on the game in his spare time for about a year and a half while working other jobs, then decided to focus all his time into finishing and publishing the game.
-He registered the company, got a small office and hired an artist to help.
+The original version of Steer Madness was also developed by Johnathan Skinner but in Vancouver, BC, Canada under the company name Veggie Games Inc. Also developed primarily solo, he worked on the game in his spare time for about a year and a half while working other jobs, then decided to focus all his time into finishing and publishing the game.
+He registered the company, rented a small office and hired an artist to help.
 After about 6 months of full-time development and the help of a few student interns, the game was complete and ready for release.
 Skinner, when interviewed by The Globe and Mail, hoped that the game would "sway a few people."
 He later said he ran the game on a shoestring budget, funding Veggie Games "with a Visa card."

-Music for the game was licensed from local independent artists, including Angie Inglis, Anita Athavale, Feisty, Hector and The Winks.
-Voice acting was done with the help of friends who were convinced to read lines into a microphone while sitting inside a little box which was sound-proofed with swatches of carpet and pillows.

 Taking the self-publishing route, game CDs were printed in small batches and sold through the website.
 Various animal rights groups in Canada, the United States, United Kingdom and Germany purchased wholesale quantities in order to resell the game CDs through their online stores as a form of fundraising, while it was also presented at the 2004 Electronic Entertainment Expo in Los Angeles.

 Awards

-Steer Madness received two awards shortly after it was released.
+Steer Madness received two awards shortly after the 2004 release.
 The first award was Best Animal-Friendly Video Game from the 2004 PETA Proggy Awards, and the second was Innovation in Audio from the 2005 Independent Games Festival.